queryluke/masseffect-5e-data/data/traits/cybernetic-augmentation.md

 Quarians with ocular augments replace their eyes with enhanced optics that allow their sight to persist even in the most unfavorable conditions.

 __Darkvision__.
-You can see in dim light within 20 meters of you as if it were bright light, and in darkness as if it were dim light.
+You can see in dim light within <me-distance length="60" /> of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

 __Clarity Unit__.
 You have advantage on saving throws against being blinded.

 __Keen Eyesight__.
 You have advantage on Wisdom (Perception) checks that rely on sight.
-Additionally, you can see in an area within 10 meters of you that is lightly obscured as if it were unobscured and can see in an area within 6 meters of you that is heavily obscured as if it were only lightly obscured.
+Additionally, you can see in an area within <me-distance length="30" /> of you that is lightly obscured as if it were unobscured and can see in an area within <me-distance length="15" /> of you that is heavily obscured as if it were only lightly obscured.

 <br>